alii/monitor/README.md

 - Hot reload on the client AND server in development
 - Webpack bundling + react for frontend
 - ESNext support globally
+- Husky and prettier for pre-commit hooks to ensure a clean code style
+- ESLint